Sound familiar? Fear not, friend! We’ve put together an awesome list with fun, easy virtual team building activities for

-Done well, virtual team building can help stand in for the connections and collaboration you’d experience with in-person working, and ensure employees feel cared for, connected, and inspired to be productive!
+Done well, virtual team building can help stand in for the connections and collaboration you’d experience with in-person working.
+It ensures employees feel cared for, connected, and inspired to be productive!

 Intentional team building can even facilitate new skills, like a collaboration mindset, communication building, and teamwork.

 When online meetings begin, it’s easy to jump straight into business.
-But consider adding in a few minutes for fun check-ins and small talk.
+But consider adding in a few minutes for casual check-ins and small talk.
 This is extra important for remote employee bonding, as virtual team members don’t have a chance to chat with their neighbors throughout the workday.

 All the games below are templates that you can easily switch up and change to fit your team.
 Have fun, don’t take it seriously, and see what happens!

 Ironically, 65% of remote employees say they’ve had no type of virtual team building sessions.
 These are the employees who need them the most!

 Here we go!
-These are some of our favorite ideas for authentic virtual team building (that aren’t boring!).
-But use your imagination too–just like with improv games, there’s endless possibilities to invent and switch up these team building games and activities.
+These are some of our favorite virtual team building ideas (that aren’t boring!).
+But use your imagination too—just like with improv games, there are endless possibilities to invent and switch up these team building games and activities.

 What sounds better than kicking back on a tropical beach, sipping a piña colada?

 Hawaiian shirts are encouraged on the Virtual Vacation, transporting you to an imaginary island.
-But there’s a catch: your team must now work together to navigate across waters to San Francisco.
+But there’s a catch: your team must now work together to navigate across waters back home.

-Led by Wild SF, energetic, quirky guides will serenade you with ukulele songs, get everyone laughing and connecting, and working together through fun challenges.
+Led by Kabloom/Wild SF, energetic, quirky guides will serenade you with ukulele songs, and get everyone laughing, connecting and working together through fun challenges.